samrland/cardnote/README.md

 # CardNote
-CardNote is a (currently very rough) note-taking app based on jeffallo's [written](https://github.com/jeffalo/written).
+CardNote is a (currently very rough) note-taking app based on jeffalo's [written](https://github.com/jeffalo/written).

 It is designed to be a very simple notes service that gives enough features for it to be useful, but just limits itself enough to give a perfect minimal experience.